siderolabs/talos/website/content/v1.8/introduction/getting-started.md

 > NOTE: For a production cluster, you should have three control plane nodes, and have the endpoint allocate traffic to all three - see [Production Notes]({{< relref "prodnotes#control-plane-nodes" >}}).

-## Accessing the Talos API

-Administrative tasks are performed by calling the Talos API (usually with `talosctl`) on Talos Linux control plane nodes - thus, ensure your control plane node is directly reachable on TCP port 50000 from the workstation where you run the `talosctl` client.
-This may require changing firewall rules or cloud provider access-lists.

-For production configurations, see [Production Notes]({{< relref "prodnotes#decide-the-kubernetes-endpoint" >}}).

 ## Configure Talos Linux

 When Talos boots without a configuration, such as when booting off the Talos ISO, it